stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Arrays/README.md

 Given an integer array of size n, find all elements that appear more than ⌊ n/3 ⌋ times.
 The algorithm should run in linear time and in O(1) space.

+## MaximumProductSubarray

+Find the contiguous subarray within an array (containing at least one number) which has the largest product.

+For example, given the array `[2,3,-2,4]`, the contiguous subarray `[2,3]` has the largest product = 6.

 ## MaximumSubarray

 Find the contiguous subarray within an array (containing at least one number) which has the largest sum.